kubeedge/website/docs/setup/install-with-binary.md

 ## Setup Edge Side (KubeEdge Worker Node)

 ### Prepare edgecore binary
-There're three ways to download `edgecore` binary.
+There are three ways to download the `edgecore` binary.

 - Download from github release.